 - RWC Instructor Sign off and Approval;

-- Probationary RWC Instructors are assessed by the lead Instructor (a qualified RWC Examiner) of the RWC Introductory Course, and the other attending Instructors (Qualified RWC Instructors or Examiners) against the demonstrated competencies.
+- Probationary RWC Instructors are assessed by the lead Instructor (a qualified RWC Examiner) of the RWC Introductory Course, and the other attending Instructors (Qualified RWC Instructors or Examiners) against the instructor competencies.

 - Final sign off and Recommendation of the RWC Instructors Award is carried out by the lead Instructor of the Introductory Course (must be a qualified RWC Examiner)